joshreed104/precourse-2/Google Page/README.md

 Today you're going to be building a copy of the Google home page, one of the mostly visited pages in the world.
 Google itself is a successful company popular for it's highly efficient searched engine built with a meticulous algorithm.

-You are going to build this google page in 2 days (recommended)
+You are going to build this Google page in 2 days (recommended)

 This will test: